9brada6/tabs-with-posts/development.md

     - ✔ Functions used are don't have a chance to change in future, and even, a deprecation warning might be displayed(as in other parts of the code).

-#### General Settings

-- Change by default to include icons inline?
-- Add a help button, and with a pop-out to document something, also the document might be exactly as in documentation.

 ## ✅ Todo

-- Add more notes on order by options in query_settings:
-    1. How ordering by search works.
-    2. On meta and meta_num, how these works.
-    3. On post__in.

-- add in manual testing things about components.
-Components settings should be hidden, number and select.
-We must test each setting to detect that if we change from the default, the tabs are collapsed.

 ### Query Settings

 - Add interaction between settings warning: post__in and ignore_sticky_posts
 will interact if they are both set.
 This warning should be shown only if they are both set.

-- Add a lot of notices in order by setting.
-Some ideas: if orderby comments is set in asc order.
-If only order by comments is set, then suggest to add orderby date.
-- Add in documentation examples on how to use advanced arguments and what query filters to use.
-- Order: maybe add more orders, like post__in?.

 ### Icons

 - Make icons work inline(add before tabs, only one time, but we will do this later), and make them the default behavior.
 - Verify each icon alignment, in the simple style.
 Take the reference the user and the calendar icon.

+### General Settings

+- Change by default to include icons inline?
+- Add a help button, and with a pop-out to document something, also the document might be exactly as in documentation.

 ### Documentation

 - Don't forget to add CSS specificity in documentation
 - Don't forget to say that tabs are not displayed when only a single tab is displayed.
 - Tell how to regenerate icons if one is not displayed.
+- When say how to use orderby setting, say to add order by date if ordered first by something else, like number of comments.
+- When writing how the search orderby works in the documentation, add a link to that from the search orderby note.
+- When writing how the meta/meta_num orderby works in the documentation, add a link to that from the meta/meta_num orderby note.
+- Document each orderby option, and see whether or not orderby author/post type/...etc is influenced by order in which we declare authors/post types.
+2. Unify parent_id note with post_id note if parent_id are not fetched from the array.
+- Add in documentation examples on how to use advanced arguments in query settings and what query filters to use.
+Also make a link from query settings to documentation?

 ### Plugins